National symbols of Turkey: Presidential Standard

-The Presidential Standard of Turkey represents Turkey and the President of Turkey in national and international arenas.
+The Presidential Standard of Turkey (Turkish: Türkiye Cumhurbaşkanlığı Forsu) represents Turkey and the President of Turkey in national and international arenas.
 It consists of a combination of the Turkish flag and the Presidential seal.
 Standard is hoisted to the flagpole at the residence of the president and during his visit, it remains hoisted day and night.
 In the office room, it is placed on the left back of the desk, and it is pulled to the chromed pole with the star and crescent in front of the car it is in.

-The emblem on the Fors consists of a golden yellow sun with 16 rays and 16 stars around the sun.
+The emblem on the flag consists of a golden yellow sun with 16 rays and 16 stars around the sun.
 There are two different interpretations of the meaning of the coat of arms.
 According to the first interpretation, the sun in the middle of the coat of arms, Mustafa Kemal Atatürk, "The Republic of Turkey will stand forever." supports the promise of eternity and Turkey, and 16 stars symbolize the 16 Great Turkic Empires established throughout history.